robenkleene/design-references/cinema-4d/cinema-4d-light.md

 ## HDRI

+- HDRIs typically work well with a `Dome Light` because dome lights are inifinite environmental lights, it surrounds the scene with light coming from all directions (unlike point or area lights, which have a specific size and position) ensuring the object is evenly illuminated from all angles.
 - To add an HDRI image to a light, set it at `Attributes > Object > General > Texture`
 - Cinema 4D has HDRI images in the `Asset Browser`

+### Settings

+- `Object > General > Texture > Image` is where an HDRI can be loaded (there are some in the `Asset Browser`)
+- `Object > Environment > Background`: Toggle on and off the background
+- `Object > General > Saturation`: Use to make the light less colorful
+- `Object > General > Gamma`: Reduce to make the light less harsh

 ## Light Types